oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

 ### Create new elements

-Create, update and delete operations are very similar to each other but there are a couple of remarkable differences.
+Create, update, and delete operations are very similar to each other, but there are a couple of remarkable differences.
 Let's start with creation

 ```typescript
  async createElement(collectionId: string, file: File): Promise<DemoElement> {